panicua/TT_PLASH/README.md

    ```

 ## Documentation
+### Start commands:
+- /start        -> to get/check an access
+- /help         -> to see commands (only works if you got user/admin access)

 ### Users handling commands (admin only):
 - /add-user      -> to add new user and group
 - /delete-user   -> to delete user